QingyaoAi/Hierarchical-Embedding-Model-for-Personalized-Product-Search/README.md

 The probability (which is also the rank score) of an item being purchased by a user with a query can be computed with their corresponding latent representations.
 Please refer to the paper for more details.

+* For data used in the original paper, please check https://github.com/QingyaoAi/Amazon-Product-Search-Datasets

 ### Requirements: ###
     1. To run the HEM model in ./HEM/ and the python scripts in ./scripts/, python 2.7+ and Tensorflow v1.0+ are needed